erikabarcott/profitbricks-sdk-groovy/Readme.md

 Deletes the specified IP Block.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | ipblockId | **yes** | string | The ID of the IP block. |

-After retrieving an IP block, either by getting it by id, or as a create response object, you can call the `Delete` method directly.
+After retrieving an IP block, either by getting it by ID, or as a create response object, you can call the `Delete` method directly.

 ```
 def _ip = ip.read(id) as IPBlock